 - Lung and breathing problems, such as asthma or pneumonia

 - Brain and nervous system problems, such as encephalopathy or encephalitis

 - Septic shock or organ failure

-Most people with flu, including swine flu, require only symptom relief.
+Most people with flu, including the H1N1 flu, require only symptom relief.
 Supportive care such as drinking liquids, taking pain relievers for fever and headache, and resting may be helpful.
 If you have a chronic respiratory disease, your doctor may prescribe additional medications to help relieve your symptoms.

 Antiviral drugs are sometimes prescribed within the first day or two of symptoms to reduce the severity of symptoms and possibly the risk of complications.
 The U.S. Food and Drug Administration has approved these four drugs: